Working Principle of Stepper Motor

 The movement and speed of the stepper motor are controlled with the help of external drivers or controllers.
 The driver receives the signal from microcontrollers or computers.
 These signals dictate the timing and sequence of energising the windings, which determines the motor's speed and direction of rotation.

-Each subsequent pulse from the controller energises the next winding and causes the rotor to rotate to the next position.
 This process continues with the rotor moving in discrete steps in response to the pulse of the controller.
 This process provides precise control over the position, speed and torque of the motor.

 Conclusion